aws-samples/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

 </strong></summary>
 <p>

 1. Using a text editor, open `app/read.js` and navigate to the end where we construct our response.
-We will see that, where we specify the status code to return, we use the existence of a retured item to determine whether we return a 200 (OK) or a 500 (server error) code.
+We will see that, where we specify the status code to return, we use the existence of a returned item to determine whether we return a 200 (OK) or a 500 (server error) code.

 1. Change the code to return a 404 (resource not found) status code instead of a 500.